Use an Architecture

 aspects of an architecture.
 This description is captured in the Software

 Architecture Document, which presents the architecture in multiple views.
-Each architectural view addresses some specific set of

 concerns, specific to stakeholders in the development process: end users,